FireguiQueen/Auto-ad/README.md

 # Auto-ad
 This app can make automatic ads for you on OLX.
-When you search for a product on most websites, you'll see the latest products advertised, the program was created precisely for this.
+When you search for a product on most websites, you'll see the latest products advertised, the program was created precisely for this. </br>
-I made this for fun and learn.
+__I made it to have fun and learn.__

 </br>